-- Remove water from 3 packages extra firm tofu* by wrapping it in a dish towel and applying pressure for 10 minutes.
+- Drain the tofu by wrapping it in a dish towel and applying pressure for 10 minutes.
 Once liquid is drained, cut the tofu into 1-inch cubes.

 - Heat sesame oil in a large skillet over medium heat.
 Cook tofu on an even layer for about 10 minutes, flipping once or twice, until the tofu is browned and crisp on all sides.

-- Meanwhile, whisk ¾ cup Soom Tahini, 3-6 tbsp Sriracha hot sauce, ¼ cup low-sodium soy sauce, ¼ cup Soom Silan, 4 tsp unseasoned rice wine vinegar, lime juice, minced garlic and grated ginger.
-Add 3 tbsp water to thin sauce.
+- Meanwhile, whisk Soom Tahini, Sriracha hot sauce, low-sodium soy sauce, Soom Silan, unseasoned rice wine vinegar, lime juice, minced garlic and grated ginger.
+Add water to thin sauce.